tcoq/chargemanager/README.md

 1. **Disabled / Offline**<br/>
   Charging is disabled if button is blue.
 If button is red and text is "Offline" NRGKICK is not available by the network.
 3. **Slow**<br/>
-  The car is charged immediately with low charge power until car is full. (this strategy ignores PV production) (2760 watt, 2 phases or 4140 watt 3 phases)
+  The car is charged immediately with low charge power (2760 watt, 2 phases or 4140 watt 3 phases) until car is full. (this strategy ignores Solar production)
 5. **Fast**<br/>
-  The car is charged immediately with high available charge power until car is full. (this strategy PV production) (6900 watt, 2 phases or 10350 watt 3 phases)
+  The car is charged immediately with high charge power (6900 watt, 2 phases or 10350 watt 3 phases) until car is full. (this strategy ignores also Solar production)
 7. **Tracked**<br/>
   Chargemanager tries to follow the maximum free available PV power (taking into account the current house-consumption).
 Charging is started only if minimum house battery SOC threshold is reached and is done until car is full or free available power is no longer available. (you can configure thresholds in chargemanager.properties)